Women in the Philippines

+or Filipino women.
+Their role includes the context of Filipino culture, standards, and mindsets.
+In certain areas of life, including politics and business, women in the Philippines have achieved a relatively high status, and they also often directly and indirectly run the family unit.
+There have been two women presidents of the Philippines: Corazon Aquino (1986–1992), and Gloria Macapagal Arroyo (2001–2010).

 Although they generally define themselves in the milieu of a male-dominated post-colonial society, Filipino women live in a culture that is focused on the community, with the family as the main unit of society, but not always according to this stereotype.
 It is in this framework of Philippine hierarchical structure, class differences, religious justifications, and living in a globally developing nation wherein Filipino women struggle for respect.
-Compared to other parts of Southeast Asia, women in Philippine society have always enjoyed a greater share of equality.
+Compared to other parts of Southeast Asia, women in Philippine society have traditionally enjoyed a greater share of equality.

+Filipino society nevertheless remains deeply conservative, being influenced by Roman Catholicism in the Philippines, with the Philippines being the only country in the world other than Vatican City where divorce is prohibited (except for the Muslim minority), and violence against women remains a problem, partly permitted by deficit laws.

 History

 Archaic epoch

 Some pre-colonial social structures of the Philippines gave equal importance to maternal and paternal lineage.
 This bilateral kinship system accorded Philippine women enormous power within a clan.
 They were entitled to property, engage in a trade and could exercise their right to divorce her husband.
 They could also become village chiefs in the absence of a male heir.
 Before the arrival of the Spaniards, Filipino women could also achieve status as medicine women or high-priestesses and astrologers.